yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/Hepatitis_Model.md

-# AiLDS: AI Liver Disease Diagnosis System
+# Hepatitis Diagnostic & Prognostic Framework

-This repository hosts a multi-stage diagnostic framework dedicated to evaluating the progression of **Liver Fibrosis** and predicting the probability of critical complications (Ascites) and mortality.
-The system relies on an ensemble of **XGBoost** training models, with its core logic distributed across three specialized files: `hepatitis_stage.pkl`, `hepatitis_complications.pkl`, and `hepatitis_status.pkl`.
-The model analyzes clinical input values based on "weights" acquired during the training phase, allowing for a precise determination of the risk level associated with each biomarker.
+This specialized framework is dedicated to evaluating the progression of Liver Fibrosis and predicting the probability of critical complications, such as Ascites, and overall mortality.
+The system utilizes an ensemble of XGBoost models, with its core logic distributed across three specialized serialized files: hepatitis_stage.pkl, hepatitis_complications.pkl, and hepatitis_status.pkl.
+By analyzing clinical input values through optimized "feature weights," the framework provides a precise determination of the risk levels associated with key biomarkers.

 ---